-The same idea is expressed in 26: the relationship between horizontals and verticals appears imbalanced when observed through the random rhythm of the small rectangles whereas it achieves equilibrium with the larger colored rectangles.
+In a new way we see the same idea expressed in 26: the relationship between horizontals and verticals appears imbalanced when observed through the random rhythm of the small rectangles whereas it achieves equilibrium with the larger colored rectangles.
 The achieved balanced relationship between opposites is, however, only a partial one, either yellow, red or blue, whereas the central rectangle evokes an ideal synthesis of opposites in terms both of form (horizontal-vertical) and color (black lines on a white ground).